olinml2024/olinml2024.github.io/assignments/assignment13/assignment13.markdown

 # Learning Objectives

 {% capture content %}
+* Generalize from single-headed to multi-headed attention
-* Combine attention and an MLP to reduce loss
+* Interleave attention and MLPs to create a transformer
-* Encapsulate pytorch modules to allow scaling up
-* Improving optimization performance with residual connections and normalization
+* Understand that optimization performance can be improved through residual connections and normalization
-* Ethical issues in training text completion modules
+* Think through some ethical issues around selecting sources for a text dataset
 {% endcapture %}
 {% include learning_objectives.html content=content %}

+# Building on Single-headed Self-attention

+Let's take a minute to reflect on where we ended our last assignment.

 TODO: follow Karpathy for the most part.
 Probably mostly we are understanding rather than writing code for this part.